Mid Devon: Devon Railway Centre

 The Devon Railway Centre is located at Bickleigh in Mid Devon, in a restored Victorian railway station on the closed Great Western Railway branch from Exeter to Dulverton.
-The Centre operates a 2 ft (610mm) gauge passenger railway and has a large collection of narrow gauge rolling stock, a miniature railway and a collection of model railways.
+The centre operates a 2 ft (610mm) gauge passenger railway and has a large collection of narrow gauge rolling stock, a miniature railway and a collection of model railways.

 Coldharbour Working Wool Museum

 Coldharbour Mill is a Grade II* listed Georgian mill complex in Uffculme, close to junction 27 (Tiverton turnoff) of the M5.
 The mill has the largest working waterwheel in the south west, and steams up its stationary steam engines most Bank Holidays.
 It has a number of other collections, such as dolls' houses, a large tapestry showing five local parishes, and a wide range of worsted wool spinning and weaving machines.

-Major settlements
+Towns and parishes

-The major town of the district is Tiverton; other towns include Cullompton and Crediton.
+Mid Devon is entirely divided into civil parishes.
+Some of the smaller parishes have a parish meeting rather than a parish council, whilst the three parishes of Clayhanger, Hockworthy and Huntsham share a grouped parish council called Borden Gate Parish Council.
+The parish councils for Bampton, Bradninch, Crediton, Cullompton and Tiverton take the style "town council".